Subscribie/subscribie/docs/content/en/docs/Tasks/filter-transactions.md

 date: 2022-11-18
 weight: 5
 description: >
-  A guide on how to filter transactions.
+  Need to search and filter subscription?
+Here's a guide on how to filter transactions.
 ---

 Subscribie offers the facility to filter transactions, learn how to with these easy steps.